jeremyreeder/gridscout/docs/_posts/2018-07-05-building-the-rc1-a-lightweight-modular-carbine.md

 ![This carbon-fiber buttstock, produced within spitting distance of my daily commute through Boise, weighs just 2.33 oz.][2018-07-31]
 *2018-07-31 — Incognito Arms buttstock*

 ![At just 13°, this is slightly more vertical than other PDW grips (14-17°) and far more so than the standard 33° grip angle.
 It gives the most comfortable wrist position that I've found thus far for a gun with such a short length of pull.
 It's also shorter front to back than the Tactical Link PDW grip previously pictured, giving my index finger and thumb more reach for operating the controls.
-And it lacks a backstrap, allowing me to place my hand higher for better recoil control.][2018-08-02]
+And it lacks a backstrap, so it should allow me to place my hand higher for better recoil control.][2018-08-02]
 *2018-08-02 — Ergo Swift Grip (paper model)*

+![This Israeli magazine weighs 5.9 oz.
+Up until this point, the magazine in photographs has been a paper model.][2018-11-14] *2018-11-14 — E-Lander 17-round magazine*

 ## Performance
 When the RC1 is complete, I will assess the performance of this weapon in a